Skip to content

 Florida Weather Patterns to Know

-- Summer (June to September): Afternoon thunderstorms are common and fast-moving.
+• Summer (June to September): Afternoon thunderstorms are common and fast-moving.
 Morning departures are almost always fine; afternoon offshore trips are more exposed to afternoon squalls.
 The captain monitors conditions in real time.
+See morning vs. afternoon charters for why morning is the safer bet.

-- Hurricane season (June to November): A storm doesn’t need to be a direct hit to create cancellation conditions.
+• Hurricane season (June to November): A storm doesn’t need to be a direct hit to create cancellation conditions.
 A tropical system 200 miles away can produce 4 to 6 foot seas that make offshore trips impossible.
+Swell from distant storms can arrive 2 to 3 days before the system itself.

-- Winter (December to February): Cold fronts move through the Florida panhandle and can cancel trips for 2 to 3 days at a time.
-Plan extra buffer days for panhandle trips in winter.
+• Winter (December to February): Cold fronts move through the Florida panhandle and can cancel trips for 2 to 3 days at a time.
+Plan extra buffer days for panhandle trips (Destin, Panama City Beach, Pensacola) in winter.

-- Spring (March to May): Generally the most reliable weather window for Florida fishing.
+• Spring (March to May): Generally the most reliable weather window for Florida fishing.
 Cancellations are less common.
+This is one reason spring is the peak booking season.
+See best time to fish in Florida.

 Frequently Asked Questions